 at-Arms Meetings

 Distance 300 yards.

 Position Prone.

 No of shots Ten to count.

 Target One Fig 12

-Timing Ten exposures of three seconds with irregular intervals over a period of five minutes.
+Timing Ten exposures of three seconds with irregular intervals.

 Scoring 5 and 4.

 HPS 50.

-First Prize A Challenge Cup won by Rear Admiral FEP Hutton

-CB (GC) in the Stephens in 1928, 1929 and 1931,
+First Prize A Challenge Cup won by Rear Admiral FEP Hutton CB (GC) in the Stephens in 1928, 1929 and 1931, and £20.00.

-and £20.00.

 Subsequent Prizes List F.

 Closed Prizes List D.

-- 1 Rifles will be made ready with ten rounds and the firer will adopt the prone position. - 2 Targets will be exposed randomly over a frontage of two metres. - 3 Only one shot may be fired at each exposure. - 4 Scores will be communicated to the firing point and spotting discs shown for 25 seconds. - 5 Ties will be counted out in accordance with Para 505 on the Kinnaird, BSA and Queen Mary competitions.
+- 1 Rifles will be made ready with ten rounds and the firer will adopt the prone position. - 2 Targets will be exposed randomly over a frontage of two metres. - 3 Only one shot may be fired at each exposure.